 See also the page of vintage Beutron advertising.

 The company was named after George Gerard Herring, 1900-1980, one of the first directors.
-The other first directors were Marshall Ney, his brother Cornelius Ney, and John Morrow.
+The other first directors were Marshall Carl Adolf Ney, his brother Cornelius Frederick Bernhard.
+Ney, and John Morrow.
 Mr Marshall Ney was the managing director from 1933 until at least 1953.
 In 1937 the address was Jones Lane, Waterloo.
 The Ney brothers were great-grand sons of the famous Marshall Ney, general of Napoleon from 1799.
 They were were born in America.
 As well as his work with G. Herring, Cornelius (1902-1967) was a clothing manufacturer and representative of fashion houses in Australia.
 Marshall lived from 1906-1977.

 In 1939 a new company, G. Herring (Aust) P/L, was incorporated in New South Wales from the merging of this company and the Pearl Button Manufacturing Co.
-Ltd. (see also the Pearl Button page.)
-The company would continue to produce pearl buttons through the 1940’s.
-This may have been the beginning of the company producing their own buttons, rather than importing.
+Ltd.

 Reports in The Sun (Sydney) of a court case in 1945 shed light on the operations of the company:

 Boiling buttons, Tub buttons, Wash buttons!
 What exciting names!!

 There were at that time 130 men designing and making more than one million buttons per week.
 The company mixed and coloured their own plastic.
 The powdered plastic would be poured into extruding machines to be forced under pressure into long rods of varying diameter.
 These rods were cut by machine into buttons then the holes drilled.
 After glazing and waxing the buttons would be inspected, carded, packed and distributed.
 The company at that time were opening their 3rd factory in and around Sydney.
 A small card of Opal-Glo buttons cost one shilling.
-By 1953 the price was one shilling and four and half pence, dropping to one shilling three pence by 1956.
+By 1953 the price was one shilling and four and half pence, dropping back to one shilling three pence by 1956.

-‘Originals’ metal coated plastic button: Above from my (left) and Carol’s collections: 3 sizes of a wreath-like style of outer ring, in approx 20 colours.
+‘Originals’ metal coated plastic button: Above from my (left) and Carol’s collections: 3 sizes of a wreath-like style outer ring in approx 20 colours.